Yosemite National Park Elevation and Trail Map

 Before beginning your journey, remember that Yosemite has the second-highest death rate of all national parks.
 Due to remote wilderness, cliffs, and wildlife, especially bears.
 Outforia

 Also, remember these are delicate ecosystems and geologic features prone to erosion, so leave no trace.

 When visitors go to Yosemite, they are probably not thinking of Geology, but it is likely the main reason the park is so charming and unforgettable.

 True granite rocks from Yosemite park are part of the Sierra Nevada Batholith.
 Most of the Batholith was created 100 million years ago, during the Cretaceous Period.

 This process started when the tectonic plates collided, and the denser plate was forced downward, forming a chain of volcanoes.

-The slow process of cooling allowed for large chrystals to form.
+The slow process of cooling allowed for large crystals to form.
 This process allowed for the rock to be very strong.
 Granite is one of the toughest rocks on the planet!

-The force of water is not just a major attraction to Yosemite, it is also the force that helped the formation of the park's main features.
+The force of water is not just a significant attraction to Yosemite; it is also the force that helped the formation of the park's main features.

 Yosemite has many waterfalls including some of the tallest waterfalls in the world.